Ben42asky/Ben42asky/README.md

 - 👋 Hi, I’m @Ben42asky
-- 👀 I’m interested in ...Computer
+- 👀 I’m interested in ...Computing
-- 🌱 I’m currently learning ...self learning
+- 🌱 I’m currently learning ...Cybersecurity and Codding
-- 💞️ I’m looking to collaborate on ...Tech
+- 💞️ I’m looking to collaborate on ...Tech worl and Cybersecurity
-- 📫 How to reach me ...contacnt information ℹ
+- 📫 How to reach me ...+254 114292224
-- 😄 Pronouns: ...He
 - ⚡ Fun fact: ...I love ya'll
 -